 An output device is any peripheral that receives data from a computer, usually for display, projection, or physical reproduction.
-For example, the image shows an inkjet printer, an output device that can make a hard copy of any information shown on your monitor, which is another example of an output device.
-Monitors and printers are two of the most common output devices used with a computer.
+For example, the image shows an inkjet printer, an output device that make a hard copy of anything shown on the monitor.
+Monitors and printers are two of the most commonly used output devices used with a computer.

 Types of output devices